 For most authors, it is your valuable writing time.

-Paying a little for web hosting, advertising, book promotion and most importantly, book covers is money very well invested.
+If you pay a little for web hosting, advertising, book promotion, and, most importantly, book covers, it is money very well invested.
 But, of course, always invest wisely.